 S.B.
 No. 1418 amends the Texas Education Code to update the terminology used for certain assessment instruments administered to public school students.
 The bill specifically removes references to the "SAT Subject Test" and the "ACT-Plan," replacing them with the "PreACT."
-Additionally, it clarifies that satisfactory performance on assessments such as the PSAT and PreACT can be used to meet end-of-course assessment requirements.
-The bill also outlines that students who do not perform satisfactorily on the PSAT or PreACT must take the appropriate end-of-course assessment instrument.
+It clarifies that satisfactory performance on various assessments, including the PSAT and PreACT, can be used to meet end-of-course assessment requirements.
+Additionally, it establishes that students who do not perform satisfactorily on the PSAT or PreACT must take the appropriate end-of-course assessment instrument.

 Senate Committee Report: Education Code 39.0263, Education Code 39.202 (Education Code 39)